 Causes of Trigeminal Neuralgia

 According to Dr. Alain C.J.
-DeLotbiniere, Medical Director of the Gamma Knife Center at Northern Westchester Hospital, trigeminal neuralgia symptoms are usually caused "by pressure on the trigeminal nerve, which transmits sensations from the face to the brain".
+DeLotbiniere, Medical Director of the Stereotactic and Functional Neurosurgery at Northern Westchester Hospital, trigeminal neuralgia symptoms are usually caused "by pressure on the trigeminal nerve, which transmits sensations from the face to the brain".

 This pressure can result from an enlargement of a nearby artery, leading to a deterioration of the protective sheath over the trigeminal nerve.